 - Chiropractic care at Arrowhead Clinic

 Whiplash is a Neck Injury that most often occurs when there is a forceful or rapid back and forth motion of the neck, almost like the cracking of a whip, or a fast moving roller coaster.

 Whiplash is a common injury that occurs during a motor vehicle accident causing severe neck pain, most often occurring in rear-end car accidents.
-The backward and forward motion take the ligaments and muscles in the neck beyond their normal range of motion, resulting in neck pain.
+The backward and forward motion take the ligaments and muscles in the neck beyond their normal range of motion, resulting in neck pain and muscle spasms.

 Whiplash injuries in the neck can range from mild to severe, however, it's always best to receive Chiropractic Treatment after an injury like this occurs to ensure that it does not worsen to whiplash-associated disorders, or linger for an extended period of time.

 How Do I Get Whiplash?

 Whiplash typically occurs when your head is forcefully and quickly thrown backward and then forward.
 This motion can injure bones in the spine, disks between the bones, ligaments, muscles, nerves, and other tissues of the neck.

 Whiplash may result from: